sjroot97/MSNB-Serpent2-Autodeck/README.md

 Start from makedeck.py.
 To make changes, modify the txt files in ./cards.

 You also may choose to use the bash file run.sh to submit batches - You will need to reconfigure it for you system, e.g. the cluster's PBS

+To switch from Criticality (default) to Burn-up modeling, uncomment the necessary lines in physics.txt and change all salts to Salt4